Mpwalla/Dynamic_Query/README.md

-## I have changed any table names and database names to protect the privacy of my company I work for.

 # Dynamic_Query
 This is a query that I have been working on that the supervisor over the BI team wanted done.